How to Reduce Plastic Usage During Plastic Free July

 You can’t go wrong with Dri Pak traditional cleaning products, many of which come in recycled cardboard boxes like Dri-Pak Bicarbonate of Soda - 500g.
 And don’t forget your Ecoegg Laundry Egg – simply pop it in the drum and dispense with expensive detergent in plastic bottles.
 Each one lasts for up to 70 washes, while the Dryer Egg reduces tumble drying time by up to 28%.

-When doing your cleaning, use natural mops or sponges like this Wilton London Eco Plastic Free Sponge, Tala Wooden Dish Brush and Charles Bentley Marine Conservation Society Yarn Mop with FSC Handle.
+When doing your cleaning, give natural mops or sponges a try?
+The Wilton London Eco Plastic Free Sponge, Tala Wooden Dish Brush and Charles Bentley Marine Conservation Society Yarn Mop with FSC Handle are all great options!

 Join the Refillution